aime-team/aime-api-server/README.md

 ## API Server Setup

-How to start up the API Server.
+How to setup and start the AIME API Server.

 ### Virtual Environment